Goodbye (The Bear): Critical reviews

 Elle magazine commented, "Having to parse through which of Carmy’s statements are true, and which are his stumbling approximations of the truth, is what makes him both a fascinating character and a frustrating one.
 It's also what makes 'Goodbye' both touching and convoluted."

 Much like Elle's commentary, an Eater columnist focused on the script's obfuscation of Carmy's motives: "The show certainly wants us to believe that some time spent away from a kitchen, weaving baskets or working in a grocery store, is exactly what he needs to find happiness.
 What is less clear, though, is how he comes to this conclusion.
 Is it a genuine realization that restaurant work is killing him, or just another example of avoidant, self-sabotaging Carmy running away from the problems that he has created?
 Who can say?"
 Still, wrote Eater, "After four seasons, it's clear that a new kind of blended family has formed here, not through blood but through trauma-bonding and stress and hard work.
 And despite all the screaming and fighting and accidental stabbings, there's a whole lot of love, too."

 The Ringer columnist Ben Lindbergh wrote of the season-four finale, "It took much too long for these three—two, in particular—to talk things out.
 But when the knockdown, drag-out confessional came, they crushed the ever-living shit out of that motherfucker, to borrow an original Richie motivational quote.
 Carm tells Richie that he's much more than a cousin, and at Sydney's prodding, he makes Richie a partner on paper, as well as in spirit."
 Lindbergh described the dialogue and emotion of "Goodbye" as "the conversational equivalent of a thunderstorm that brings a merciful, if furious, end to a heat wave."

-ScreenRant deemed it one of the best episodes of The Bear ever produced.
+Screen Rant deemed it one of the best episodes of The Bear ever produced.
+Collider thought the episode suggested a potential romantic future for Syd and Carmy: "Just when we thought The Bear couldn't top 'I wouldn't even want to do this without you,' the show one-upped its most romantic line with 'Any chance of any kind of good in this building?
+It started when you walked in.
+And any possibility of it surviving?
+It's with you.'
+The season ended with the setup of some excellent angst between Carmy and Sydney after he abandoned her and the restaurant, and if this doesn't pay off with a romantic storyline next season, then it will be a true missed opportunity and a real shame."